roalexan/azureml/README.md

-# Creating real-time scoring pipeline
+# Options for Scheduling a Batch Scoring Pipeline

 ## Prerequisites
 - An Azure subscription